The Expansion of the Grow Light Market Industry

 Plants are not the only things growing these days.
-The market for special horticulture lights, called “grow lights,” is expected to grow to $4.19 Billion by 2022!
+The market for special horticulture lights, called “grow lights,” is expected to reach USD 7.65 billion by 2025!
 These light sources are designed to emit a glow that stimulates optimal photosynthesis processes, which is achieved by mimicking the light of the sun and copying outdoor weather by changing temperature, color, and spectral output.
 They are perfect for greenhouses, areas that do not get much sun, or for gardeners who do not want to stop planting just because it is winter.

 As a result, demand for these products is increasing in countries like the Netherlands or Scandinavia where lots of supplemental lighting are needed throughout the year.
 Other European areas are also adopting this equipment at high rates.
 Through 2022, Europe is expected to make up the majority of the market.